elecarno/fpf_database/Directives/TWC Operation Citadel Shield - 16.09.2200.md

 DIRECTIVE TITLE: Operation Citadel Shield

 ### DIRECTIVE OUTLINE
-High Command is thrilled to report the successful progression of our ongoing construction project, all under the exceptional leadership of `Mik`.
+High Command is thrilled to report the successful progression of our ongoing construction project, all under the exceptional leadership of [[FP-14 Mik]].
 This achievement is monumental and signals our unwavering commitment to the cause.

-**Valhalla Outpost: A Fortress of Titan Proportions** `Valhalla Outpost`, the rock-solid bastion of our might, has been transformed into a fortress that would make Rico himself proud.
-Thanks to `Field Marshal Mik`'s tenacity, it currently boasts:
+**Valhalla Outpost: A Fortress of Titan Proportions** [[TWC-S-04 Valhalla Station]], the rock-solid bastion of our might, has been transformed into a fortress that would make Rico himself proud.
+Thanks to [[FP-14 Mik]]'s tenacity, it currently boasts:
 - Hydrogen Tanks: 122 (Enough to make even a Tanker Bug blush)
 - Assemblers: 2 with 2 speed modules each (Faster than a Bug's leap)
 - Refineries: 4 with 4 yield modules each (Extracting resources like a Morita rifle on full auto)